ExabeamLabs/new-scale-content-hub/Integrations&LogSources/CyberArk/readme.md

     # --- Webhook target ---
     WebhookUrl   = 'https://your-exabeam-collector.example.com/api/v1/events'  # 👈 CHANGE: your webhook URL

-    # Everything below this line can stay as default
+    # Everything below this line can stay as default unless told otherwise
     ...
 }
 ```

-> ⚠️ **Never put your client secret, API key, or webhook token directly in the script.** These go in secrets storage — see Step 3.
+> ⚠️ **Never put your client secret, API key, or webhook token directly in the script.** These go in Azure Automation variables — see Step 3.

 ### Step 3 — Store your secrets securely

-The script needs 3 secrets at runtime.
-How you store them depends on where you're running the script:

-#### Option A — Azure Automation

 In your Azure Automation Account, go to **Shared Resources → Variables** and create three variables. **Tick "Encrypted" for each one.**